jaypipes/ghw/README.md

 * `ghw.NIC.PCIAddress` is the PCI device address of the device backing the NIC. this is not-nil only if the backing device is indeed a PCI device; more backing devices (e.g. USB) will be added in future versions.
 * `ghw.NIC.Speed` is a string showing the current link speed.
-This field will be present even if ethtool is not available.
+On Linux, this field will be present even if `ethtool` is not available.
 * `ghw.NIC.Duplex` is a string showing the current link duplex.
 This field will be present even if ethtool is not available.
 * `ghw.NIC.SupportedLinkModes` is a string slice containing a list of